ml-opensource/Playbook/ci/bitrise-app-store-connect-api-key.md

 - Keys
 - App Store Connect API

 and create a new API key with Admin privileges.
 Download and save the key (it is a .p8 file and can be downloaded only once).
 You will also need the issuer ID from this page.
+When you have downloaded the key, please send it to Martin Majer at Service Desk so that it can be securely stored.

 <p align="center">
   <img src="../images/ci/08-api-key.png?raw=true" alt="App Store Connect API key"/>